2022 Safety Expo

 - Safety council members may earn one external credit in the BWC’s Safety Council Rebate Program.
 Stop by the BWC booth located in the Expo Center to get your certificate.
 Maximum – one external training certificate per company.

-- One Industry-Specific Safety Program (ISSP) loss prevention activity can be earned by attending three different one-hour educational
+- One Industry-Specific Safety Program (ISSP) loss prevention activity can be earned by attending three different one-hour educational sessions.

 - Attendance at the NE Ohio Safety Expo can earn your company a maximum of one loss prevention activity credit no matter how many employer representatives attend or how many sessions they attend.